lzhfromustc/cse230/README.md

 **Gomoku**

-This project intends to implement a Gomoku Terminal User Interface game in Haskell using the Brick library.
-There will be two players in this game, sharing the same computer (no network).
-In each round, a player can choose a spot on the board to place the piece, or rotate 1/4 of the board.
-If the new piece or the rotation creates a consecutive line of 5+ pieces in a row/column/diagonal, their owner wins.
+This project implements a Gomoku Terminal User Interface game in Haskell using the Brick library.
+This is a two player game, with two users sharing the same computer (no network).
+The game starts when the first player moves the cursor in order to choose a spot on the board to place the piece.
+Places can be pieced on the board using the spacebar.
+Players alternate turns and place white and black pieces on the board until one player wins.
+If the new piece that is placed creates a consecutive line of 5+ pieces in a row/column/diagonal, the corresponding player wins.
+Each player is allowed one move per round.
+Calculation of a possible winner happens after every turn, when a player places a piece.

 **Playing Gomoku**